alexsales/react-task-list-as/README.md

-## A React-based task list.
-## Add, edit, delete, and sort tasks based on priority.
-## Created with React, React Hooks, and Session Storage.
+## A React-based task list that lets you add, edit, delete, and sort tasks based on priority.
+Created with React, React Hooks, and Session Storage.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).